RomainChor/DataScience/README.md

 # Welcome !

 ## About me
-I am actually achieving a Master's degree in Statistics & Data Science at Sorbonne University (Paris).
+I recently graduated from a Master's degree in Statistics & Data Science at Sorbonne University (Paris).
 I am particularly interested in applications of Machine learning for AI in various fields.
 You can know more about me here: [LinkedIn](https://www.linkedin.com/in/romain-chor/)